d-s-d/WebEng15/ex03/README.txt

+STEFAN's Readme:

+1.)
+Install XAMPP and run mysql
+2.)
+Create database

+$ mysql -u root
+> create user larajade@localhost;
+> create database larajade;
+> grant all privileges on larajade.* to larajade@localhost;

+$ mysql -u larajade larajade < we2015.adjusted.sql

+3.)
+Create symlink to repo htdocs:

+go to the htdocs directory of your xampp installation and

+$ ln -s /path/to/repo/ex03/htdocs larajade

+IMPORTANT: make sure that directories on /path/to/repo are at least READABLE by the webserver.

+The new website should now be accessible through http://localhost/larajade

+The other guys' Readme:

 This WordPress database assumes the website is located in the folder we2015/ and should be accessed from the relative URL: /we2015
 It also assumes your database is called we2015